 So with these foods and other foods in my house right now, here’s the menu we have this week!

-Breakfast – Cereal, Lunch – leftovers, Dinner – Tacos with chips and salsa
+Breakfast – 9-grain Cereal, Lunch- Quesadillas, Dinner – Pan fried chicken with rice, kale chips and artisan rolls

 In my notes section, I usually make notes on when to get the meats out of the freezer to prepare for the next day, etc.!